xieguanglei/dalaran/README.md

 Click `link` to enter link pages and do developing.

-Notice that eslint is enabled by default, and a default config file will be provided, unless you put a .eslintrc in your project's root directory.
+Notice that if you set `lint` to true, a default config file will be used, unless you put a .eslintrc or .tslintrc in your project's root directory.

 ### test task